About us The Board

 Kate Warner, Patron

 Her Excellency Professor the Honourable Kate Warner AM is a founding member of the Alcorso Foundation and its Patron.
 President and Chair since December 2010, she was Chair of the Social Justice subcommittee for six years reflecting her strong interests in social change, law reform and human rights.
 Her Excellency is also Professor of Law at the University of Tasmania where she taught Criminal Law, Criminology, Sentencing and Evidence.
-She served as Dean of the Faculty of Law (1992-1994) and Head of Department in the Law School, and Director of the Law Reform Institute.
+She served as Dean of the Faculty of Law (1992–1994) and Head of Department in the Law School, and Director of the Law Reform Institute.
 She is a Foundation Fellow of the Australian Academy of Law, was a member or the Parole Board for ten years, a member of the Board of Legal Education, the Council of Law Reporting and the Tasmanian Gaming Commission, as well as sentencing editor for the Criminal Law Journal.
-Professor Warner's research areas included sentencing and public opinion, criminal procedure and human rights and sexual offence law reform.
-Awards include the Bartholomew award for the best article in the Australian and New Zealand Journal of Criminology in 2003- 2004.
-In 2009 she was awarded a Visiting Fellowship at All Souls College Oxford.
+Professor Warner’s research areas included sentencing and public opinion, criminal procedure and human rights and sexual offence law reform.
+Awards include the Bartholomew award for the best article in the Australian and New Zealand Journal of Criminology in 2003–2004.
+In 2014 she became the Governor of Tasmania.

 Dr. Caroline Alcorso, President and Secretary